nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ----------------------------------------------------------------------
 ```
-By default, if no plan is being scheduled for the day it is a rest day.
+By default, if no plan is being scheduled for the day, it is a rest day.
 From the expected outcome,
-only arms workout plan is scheduled for Monday.
+only the "arms" plan is scheduled for Monday.

 ---